cloudmesh/cloudmesh-cc/MANUAL.md

 ### Upload via the Python API

-We will use python requests to demonstarte this
+We will use python requests to demonstrate this

 ```python
 import requests